MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parametri

 *iIndex*<br/>
-[in] Indice a base zero di una voce di menu.
+in Indice in base zero di una voce di menu.

 ### <a name="return-value"></a>Valore restituito